-For many years, EPA has established and exceeded Agencywide goals that are higher than the federal 50 percent waste diversion requirement.
+For many years, EPA has established and exceeded Agencywide goals that were higher than a previous federal 50 percent waste diversion requirement.
 EPA offices and laboratories have recycling programs in place to make it easy and convenient for employees to reduce waste, recycle and compost.

 Many facilities have compostable collection programs to divert grass clippings, food waste and other organics from the waste stream.
 Some facilities even compost onsite and use that material in their landscaping.